maximeraafat/BlenderNeRF/README.md

 * `Test Cam` (empty by default) : camera used for registering the testing data
 * `PLAY TTC` : play the **Train and Test Cameras** method operator to export NeRF data

+`Frames` amount of training frames will be captured using the `Train Cam` object, starting from the scene start frame.

 ### How to COS

 * `Camera` (always set to the active camera) : camera used for registering the testing data